WHAT CAN I EXPECT FROM MY CONSULTATION AT CONSORTIUM CHARTERED PHYSIOTHERAPISTS

 £35.00 for all 30 minute appointments. £45.00 for 45 min sessions.
 Please be clear at time of booking how long you require.

-Current clinicians: Bart Klimenik, Qualified HCPC Physiotherapist, Qualified Sports Rehabilitator & Physiotherapist
+Current clinicians: Bart Klimek, Qualified HCPC Physiotherapist, Qualified Sports Rehabilitator & Physiotherapist

 Shafeeq Younus, Qualified HCPC Physiotherapist, Qualified Sports Rehabilitator & Physiotherapist